Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 The Gum Arabic acts as the binder that suspends the pigment.
 Additives like glycerin, ox gall, honey, or other preservatives may be added to the paint colors to alter the viscosity of the paints.

-Gum Arabic is a dried water-soluble exudate that comes primarily from two species of the Acacia tree in sub-Saharan Africa (Acacia senegal and A. seyal).
+Gum Arabic is a dried, water-soluble exudate primarily from two species of the Acacia tree in sub-Saharan Africa (Acacia senegal and A. seyal).
 Humans have used Gum Arabic as a medium for thousands of years.

 Gum Arabic also fixes the pigments onto a painting surface.
 The traditional and most common support is watercolor paper.

-Water is used to activate the paints.
+Water activates the paints.
 The vehicle mixture solvent (water) is used to thin or dilute the paint for application.
 It then evaporates as the paint hardens or dries.

-Watercolor (American English) or watercolor (British English), also aquarelle (French, from Italian diminutive of Latin aqua "water"), refers to both the medium and the resulting artwork.
+Watercolor (American English) or watercolor (British English), as well as aquarelle (French, from Italian diminutive of Latin aqua "water"), refers to both the medium and the resulting artwork.

 The watercolor medium dates back to the cave paintings of Paleolithic Europe and was used on papyrus during the Egyptian civilization.
 It was frequently used for manuscript illustration in monasteries during the European Middle Ages.
 It was well documented during the German Renaissance since artist Albrecht Dürer (1471–1528) used it.